 The in-hospital portion of the study will take about 1 month.
 The length of the hospital stay will depend on your baby's responses to treatment.
-Your/your baby's post-hospital participation in this research will take about 4 hours over the course of 2 years.
+Your baby's post-hospital participation in this research will take about 4 hours over the course of 2 years.
 There will be a total of 6 contact times.
 The first (at discharge) and last (when your baby is 24-months old) will be in person.
 The other 4 times will be either phone calls, home visits, or be done electronically.
 The time needed to complete these calls or electronic sessions will range from about 10 minutes to about 35 minutes.
+The amount of time needed for the in-person visit (contact 6) will be about 2 to 3 hours.